 Mental Health and Behavioural Science (MHBS)

 Rather than a two-block rotation in Psychiatry, the important concepts and skills are acquired through the core MHBS program.
-One half-day each week throughout the two-year program, residents meet in tutorial groups with their home-base peers facilitated by a family physician, a psychiatrist and a social worker.
+One half-day each week throughout the two-year program, residents meet in tutorial groups with their home-base peers, facilitated by a family physician, a psychiatrist and a social worker.
 These tutorials are orientated to mental health, behavioural and psychosocial issues in family practice and the case material is brought by residents from their clinical experiences.

 The common goals are:

-- Developing skills in patient-centered clinical methods
+- Develop skills in patient-centered clinical methods

-- Acquiring knowledge in major psychiatric illnesses
+- Acquire knowledge in major psychiatric illnesses

 The InQuiry curriculum aims to teach family medicine residents the competencies of the CanMEDS Scholar role, over the two years of Family Medicine training.
 By the end of these two years, residents will achieve competency with the primary care knowledge base, both as a knowledge user and a knowledge contributor in the following broad areas (from CanMEDS FM):

 - Maintain and enhance professional activities through ongoing self-directed learning based on reflective practice

 - Critically evaluate medical information, its sources, and its relevance to their practice, and apply this to clinical practice decisions